rspurney/TuxNet/README.md

 ### Windows Standalone Version

 Download the files from the [project repository](https://github.com/rspurney/TuxNet) and unzip.
+NOTE: TuxNet Windows Standalone Version is only tested with Windows 10 and higher.

 To install, run `TuxNet-WindowsStandaloneInstaller.exe` in the `TuxNet-WindowsStandalone` directory.
 You will be prompted to choose a directory where TuxNet will be installed and to install MATLAB Runtime if it is not already installed.
 Note that the Windows Standalone version of TuxNet cannot run the modified Tuxedo pipeline.